-In accordance with Federal and District of Columbia law, the University policy prohibits retaliation of any kind against any individual who has filed a complaint regarding discrimination or has participated in procedures to redress complaints of discrimination.
-Gallaudet University is committed to taking appropriate action against those who violate its policy of non-discrimination.
+The University prohibits retaliation of any kind against any individual who has filed a complaint regarding discrimination/harassment or has participated in procedures to redress complaints of discrimination/harassment.
+An individual who experiences retaliation should report the matter pursuant to this policy’s reporting procedures outlined below.

 Director of Office of Equal Opportunity Programs (EOP)

 Complaints should be made as soon as possible and preferably before the conduct rises to the level of discrimination, harassment, or retaliation.
 Complaints should be made in writing, and individuals are strongly encouraged to file them within 45 days of the alleged discrimination, harassment, or retaliation.
 In certain circumstances, at the discretion of EOP, complaints outside of this time limit or that are not put in writing may be investigated.

 To raise complaints of discrimination and harassment, EOP offers several options which may be appropriate depending on the circumstances surrounding the alleged conduct: